 Doug told us that he has connected a truck camper slide mechanism to an amp meter before and after conditioning the seals.
 He noticed that the slide mechanism used considerably less power once the seals were properly conditioned.
 If the seals are dry and not conditioned, the slide mechanism motor will pull more amperage because the motor needs to work harder to operate the slides.
 The conditioned seals reduce the drag as the slide moves across the seals reducing the stress on the system and motor.

 Don’t forget to also check the seals on the slide room just like you check the seals on your camper.
 Doug recommends checking these seals twice a year including around compartment doors on the slide and anywhere there are seams.
 Doug also recommends using Dicor on the roof and Geocel on the slide walls of the campers.
 For more information about maintaining the seals on your camper, read, “ASK THE EXPERT: Maintaining Camper Seals”.

 Above: The gear ram as viewed from the underside of a slide room

 The gear ram is the part of the slide mechanism that you can see from under the slide room.
 Doug told us to not use any lubricants or oils to maintain the gear rams because sand, dirt, and dust will accumulate on the gear rams causing friction and possibly damaging the slide-out system.
 Doug recommends that you regularly wash the gear rams to keep any sand or dirt off the gear rams.

 Doug recommended that you store slide-outs closed when you winterize your camper.
 This keeps the sun, rain, and snow from getting to the seals of the slides.

 Slide-outs are a must for many truck camper owners.
 Some couldn’t imagine owning a truck camper without at least one slide.
 If you’re one of these slide-out camper folks, you now know what to do to keep your slide-out mechanism working properly for years to come.
-Thank you Doug for helping us keep our slides sliding!
+Thank you Doug for helping us to keep our slides sliding!